 Applications are assessed in terms of:

-- The expected contribution to international academic contacts between involved departments (or equivalent) and to effects on higher and postgraduate education at the home department.
-RJ will give priority to applications that clearly show how an RJ Sabbatical will contribute to the research environment and education at the home department or institution over an extended period.
+- The expected impact on undergraduate and graduate education at the home department or institution.
+RJ will give priority to applications that clearly show how an RJ Sabbatical grant are expected to contribute to the research environment and education at the home department or institution over an extended period;

 Applications are evaluated by a panel composed largely of international experts, with the option of seeking advice from subject experts.
 In June 2018, RJ's Board will make the final decision on which applicants will receive grants.
 No reasons will be given for the Board's decisions.

 One month after the funding ends, the researcher is to submit a final report on the conducted research.
 To follow up the results and effects of the support form, one year after the end of RJ-financed research, the recipient is also to submit a brief account of the outcome of the grant, i.e. its results in the form of publications, promotion, submitted applications, new international collaborations, impact on undergraduate and graduate programmes at the home department and so forth.
 See RJ’s website for instructions.